Permit-to-Work Audit Checklist: Six Areas That Reveal Operational Weakness

 • permits issued quickly with minimal discussion

-• identical permits repeated for routine tasks
+• identical permits repeated for routine tasks without review

 2. Isolation and Energy Control